Elementary | Grades 3-5

 From Beginning School through 5th grade, a positive connection with books and reading is nourished by once a week Library classes, during which students read books and learn to navigate the library, both to explore personal interests and to locate resources needed for academic pursuits.
 As students progress through the grades, they learn library skills and digital citizenship.
 For 3rd grade, classes begin with a read-aloud followed by a discussion and browsing time, with short lessons woven in when appropriate.
 For 4th and 5th grades, Library classes move more intentionally through a series of lessons and activities geared to prepare them for middle school, when research skills are taught through English and Social Studies classes.

 Music classes in the upper elementary grades draw from Orff Schulwerk and the Kodály approach.
-In each class, students warm up their voices through pitch explorations and by singing songs from the music binder.
+In each class, students warm up their voices through pitch explorations and by singing songs from the PFS music binder, a collection of lyrics assembled carefully over the years to include a rich selection of folk and contemporary songs, ballads, rounds, and holiday music.
 Students explore Western music literacy by using simple songs to discover rhythm concepts and label them with syllables.
 They then learn how to read, write, and compose with these rhythms using Western music notation.
 Similarly, students begin learning melodic concepts by examining common intervals and patterns in these songs and labeling them with solfège syllables (do, re, mi, etc.).
 Students learn the Curwen system of hand signs that accompany these syllables and practice sight-singing from hand signs as well as creating their own patterns.
 Once students become comfortable working with certain notes and intervals, they learn how to place them onto a staff using Western notation.
 Students practice their rhythmic and melodic skills and grow their ensemble skills by using body percussion and performing on classroom instruments, including rhythm sticks, drums, xylophones, and handchimes.
 Greater attention is placed on choreographed dancing in the upper elementary grades as students learn more complicated moves in different American and international folk dances and continue to develop their spatial awareness.
 As time allows, students experiment with choreographing their own dances using known moves or ones they have created.

 Students in the upper-elementary grades also have unique grade-level activities to look forward to.
 In conjunction with our school-wide Storytelling Season, 3rd graders spend the winter illustrating one of the story songs from the music binder on a long paper scroll.
 When students get to 4th and 5th grade, they perform as a class at the Winter Arts Festival and weave the maypole at our May Day celebration on May 1st.
 Finally, all 3rd-5th grade students attend a concert by the Princeton Symphony Orchestra each spring.